tituschewxj/tp/docs/UserGuide.md

 This segment aims to make your TAPro experience as smooth as silk.
 With these notions and terms at your fingertips, you're well on your way to becoming a TAPro power user!

 {{ newPage }}

+## <i class="fa-solid fa-forward"></i> Navigating the GUI

+Welcome to the TAPro GUI! 🎉 Here's a quick tour to help you get comfortable with the interface:

+TODO: Add a screenshot of the GUI with annotations

 ## <i class="fa-solid fa-forward"></i> Quick start